R

 Parallelize R code with package makeCluster

-The function to create a parallel socket cluster is makeCluster
+The function to create a parallel socket cluster is makeCluster which takes

 in as an argument the number of cores.